mapillary/mapillary-sdk-ios/README.md

 [uploadManager processAndUploadSequences:sequencesToUpload];
 ```

-### Tracking upload progress
+### Tracking images processsing and upload progress

-To track the progress of the upload and to be able to update the UI, use `MAPUploadManagerDelegate`:
+To track the progress of the image processing and/or upload and to be able to update the UI, use `MAPUploadManagerDelegate`:

 ```
 - (void)imageProcessed:(MAPUploadManager *)uploadManager image:(MAPImage *)image uploadStatus:(MAPUploadStatus*)uploadStatus
 {
     // Image was processed
+}

+- (void)processingFinished:(MAPUploadManager *)uploadManager uploadStatus:(MAPUploadStatus*)uploadStatus
+{
+    // Image processing finished
+}

+- (void)processingStopped:(MAPUploadManager *)uploadManager uploadStatus:(MAPUploadStatus*)uploadStatus
+{
+    // Image processing was stopped
 }

 - (void)imageUploaded:(MAPUploadManager*)uploadManager image:(MAPImage*)image uploadStatus:(MAPUploadStatus*)uploadStatus